 - In the episode itself, there are multiple as it takes place over the span of most of an academic year, beginning in the autumn and ending in the spring.

 - Timey-Wimey Ball: Bill finds herself in a futuristic war, and asks if they're travelled forward in time.
-The Doctor says they've actually traveled into the past.
+The Doctor says they've actually travelled into the past.
 His past, of course.

 - Touched by Vorlons: Subverted.
 The star-shaped mark in Heather's eye looks like the sign of some kind of alien influence, and Bill even guesses this might be the case, but it turns out to just be a strange manifestation of heterochromia.